rharbird/engduinochallenges/lights_on.md

 1. Read the ** ENGDUINO LIBRARIES: THE LEDS ** sheet,  the ** LIGHT SENSOR ** sheet and the sheet about ** IF STATEMENTS **.
 3. Open a new sketch.
 4. Save the sketch with a new name: ```lightsOn```.
+5. Write some code to read the value from the light sensor and print it to the serial monitor.
+6. Open the serial monitor.
+Can you see the light sensor values being printed?
 6. Write down the value of the light sensor reading, use the table below.
 7. Make it dark by putting your finger over the light sensor, write down the value of the light sensor reading now.